 Author Cynthia Koperski

 Harrison Creek, T12N, R3W, Section 33.
 Surface Acres = 3.4.
 Miles = 3.5.
 Gradient = 48.7 feet per mile.

 A clear. hard water stream that flows in a southeasterly direction and is a tributary of the West Fork Kickapoo River.
 The stream is Class III brown trout water.
 During the winter aerial groundwater survey, four scattered open water areas were found from two miles downstream from the head to the stream mouth.
 Sand dominates the bottom types, with some gravel, rubble, and silt present in near equal amounts along with small quantities of boulder and clay.
 There is access from five road crossings.
 Muskrat are significant. and wood duck broods are raised along the stream.
 Small numbers of migrant puddle ducks also use the water.

 From: Klick, Thomas A. and Threinen, C.W.
 1973.
 Lake and Stream Classification Project.
 Surface Water Resources of Vernon County.
 Department of Natural Resources, Madison, WI.

 Author Surface Water Inventory Of Wisconsin

-Harrison Creek (WBIC 1188000) was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Harrison Creek (WBIC 1188000) was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.